Xilinx/Embedded-Design-Tutorials/docs/Introduction/Versal-EDT/docs/7-system-design-example-ssit-device.rst

 18. Click **<Save>** to save the above configuration and then click **<Exit>** to exit the configuration wizard.

-19. OSPI and eMMC boot modes will work only on VCK190/VMK180 REVB Production boards.

-20. Only SD adn QSPI boot modes will work on VPK180 Production boards.
+    .. note:: Only SD and QSPI boot modes will work on VPK180 Production boards.

-21. Build the Linux images using the following command.
+19. Build the Linux images using the following command.

     .. code-block::

         $ petalinux-build

+After flashing the built images, all four LEDs which are connected to slave SLR will be turned on on the VPK180 board.

 .. |build|  image:: ./media/image29.png